piyushr147/springBoot/java.md

     https://medium.com/@adigunolamide200/spring-security-for-beginners-part-2-userdetailsservice-and-database-communication-3661832624f9

     Authentication Provider
-    whenever you configure spring security it will provide you with a custom authentication provider, now the role of authentication provider is to authenticate your user. you need to create a bean of this provider inside your custom security class which is securityConfig and return it's object.
+    whenever you configure spring security it will provide you with a custom authentication provider, now the role of authentication provider is to authenticate your user, you can have multiple authentication provider depending on your use case. you need to create a bean of this provider inside your custom security class which is securityConfig and return it's object.
     AuthenticationProvider is itself an interface so you need a class which implements this interface.
     Now there are different types of authentication in a website, it depends on which type of authentication you are using inside your application, here we are using database authentication so we will return an object of DaoAuthenticationProvider class which implements AuthenticationProvider interface.